Noelle and Phil-48 (2).jpg

 If you’ve made it this far…

 You can undoubtedly tell, my name is Phil Cork.
-I am a Data Science in Public Policy graduate candidate at the McCourt School for Public Policy at Georgetown University.
+I am a Data Science in Public Policy graduate from the McCourt School for Public Policy at Georgetown University and work as a Data Scientist at the Environmental Policy Innovation Center.

-I live in Washington, DC with my wonderful wife and our two senior rescue pups, both of whom you can see here on the site.
+I live in Washington, DC with my wonderful wife and our senior rescue pup.

 My hobbies largely include playing video games, running an ongoing Dungeons & Dragons campaign, rooting for (and commiserating over) the New Orleans Saints, and playing board games.